ajschroeder/proxmox-packer-examples/README.md

 By default, the machine image artifacts are converted to templates within Proxmox after a virtual machine is built and configured according to the individual templates.

+These templates are specifically built for usage with Terraform deployments via cloud-init.

 ## Instructions

 1. Copy the variables file and fill it in with your appropriate information